2. Drive problems in ADHD

 - Limited ability to disengage from daily tasks and activities

-- Relationship partners also describe this with “he/she is actually never there, never with me, always thinking about something else” or “he constantly has his smartphone in his hand, always has to look up something”, as already described in Inner Drivenness.
+- Relationship partners also describe this with “he/she is actually never there, never with me, always thinking about something else” or “he constantly has his smartphone in his hand, always has to check something”, as already described in Inner Drivenness.

 - Work addiction can be a manifestation